- Alkyl halides are organic compounds containing carbon – halogen bond.

 The nature of Carbon – Halogen bond

-In an alkyl halide molecule, the carbon – halogen bond is made up of sp3 hybrid overlapping with p orbital of halogen atom.
+In an alkyl halide molecule, the carbon – halogen bond is made up of a sp3 hybrid overlapping with the p orbital of the halogen atom.
 Here the interesting point is the difference in electronegativity of carbon and halogen atoms.
 Halogens are known for their high electronegativity e.g. F & Cl.
 This induces dipolar character in carbon – halogen bond of alkyl halide.
 Thus, electron density along the C – X bond is more inclined towards halogen giving halogen partially negative charge and carbon partially positive charge.